IsraelMelMon/Caffe_Jetson_Installation/README.md

 # Caffe_Jetson_Installation

-OpenCV
+## Step 1:
+Make sure you have OpenCV 3.x + with a:
-$ sudo apt install python3-opencv
+` sudo apt install python3-opencv`
-ATLAS Or BLAS
+Then install either ATLAS Or BLAS:
 ## Atlas
 `sudo apt-get install libatlas-base-dev `